Chiark-Collective/covertreex/docs/residual_metric_notes.md

 - The decoder must map tree payloads to dataset indices; if trees store transformed buffers, supply a custom `point_decoder` when creating `ResidualCorrHostData`.
 - The chunk kernel honours `chunk_size`; tune it to balance host-side streaming vs. cache reuse.
 - Setting `COVERTREEX_ENABLE_SPARSE_TRAVERSAL=1` now engages residual streaming automatically when the metric is residual-correlation; otherwise, traversal falls back to the dense mask path.
+- **Conflict fallback (2025‑11‑11).** When the traversal cache is missing we now stream adjacency rows through the same whitened helper rather than calling `_rbf_kernel` directly.
+Each `(source, target)` chunk inherits the staged float32 workspace, Gate‑1 prunes obviously distant edges, and only the surviving edges trigger SGEMM kernel tiles before we compare against `min(radii_source, radii_target)`.